Lynda Gratton: Awards and recognition

-Lynda's work has been acknowledged globally – she has won the Tata prize in India; in the US she has been named as the annual Fellow of NAHR and won the CCL prize; whilst in Australia she has won the HR prize.
-In 2017, Lynda became an Advisor for @GoogleOrg’s initiative to help people prepare for the changing nature of work and was also, as the only foreigner, invited by Prime Minister Abe of Japan to join a new advisory council “Council for designing the 100-year-life society”.
+Gratton's work has been acknowledged globally – she has won the Tata prize in India; in the US she has been named as the annual Fellow of NAHR and won the CCL prize; whilst in Australia she has won the HR prize.
+In 2017, Gratton became an Advisor for @GoogleOrg's initiative to help people prepare for the changing nature of work and was also invited by Prime Minister Shinzo Abe of Japan to join a new advisory council "Council for designing the 100-year-life society".

 Selected publications

 Lynda Gratton has written several books and academic articles on organisational behaviour.
 Books, a selection: